christmann/recs-redfish-api/applications/redfish-documentor/README.md

 # Redfish Documentor

-The Redfish Documentor is a **Java 8** application, with which a HTML documatation can be generated from a set of JSON- and CSDL schema files.
+The Redfish Documentor is a **Java** application, with which a HTML documentation can be generated from a set of JSON- and CSDL schema files.

 ## Usage

-The application can be started by running the **RedfishDocumentor.jar** with Java 8.
+The application can be started by running the **RedfishDocumentor.jar**.
 One can adapt the **json2html.cmd** file in the **scripts** folder to conveniently run this application on a Windows system.

 ### Parameters